ohreagano/ohreagano.github.io/_posts/2018-05-05-Data-Processing:-N-C-School-Support-Services.md

 * Added a record for North Carolina totals and summed count of students and support specialists.
 * Saved these csv files and imported into Tableau to create visualizations

+Check out my final article on this data: [Teacher protests about more than a raise](http://www.reagancline.com/coursework/2018/05/06/Data-Driven-Journalism-Teacher-Protests-About-More-Than-A-Raise.html).
 Special thanks to my data sherpa Bryan Noreen, data specialist at EdNC & Reach NC Voices.